LucasDelfino92/morrowindsharp/mw#.md

 Game mechanics | Hidden locks | Turns off the display of lock status on object tooltips. **Locks and Traps Detection** requires this patch.
 Game mechanics | Attribute uncap | Allows levelling of the eight main attributes past 100. **Class-Conscious Character Progression** and **Balanced Passive Races and Birthsigns** benefit from the use of this patch.
 Game mechanics | Skill uncap | Allows levelling of player skills past 100. **Class-Conscious Character Progression** and **Balanced Passive Races and Birthsigns** benefit from the use of this patch.
-Mod specific | Weapon resistance change | Enchanted weapons no longer bypass the "normal weapon resistance" that many daedra possess. **BTB's Game Improvements** requires this patch for its weapon resistance changes to work as intended.
+Mod specific | Weapon resistance change | Enchanted weapons no longer bypass the "normal weapon resistance" that many daedra possess. **Enchanted Weapon Resistance** requires this patch for it to work.

-## IN-GAME CONFIGURATION
+## MOD CONFIG

 > This section includes mods from the extended guide.

-The following mods need to be configured using the in-game **Mod Configuration** menu.
+The following mods need to be configured using the in-game **Mod Config** menu.

 ### abot's Smart Journal

 - Set **Add a prefix in order to group quest names?** to 0.
 This will remove the lag when opening the quest page without this option set to 0.
 - Disable every option below **Sort quests list by quest name?**.
 These options are useful to troubleshoot mods, but we don't need them.

+### abot's Smart Heads

+- Set **Min clones number** to 2.
+- Disable **Skip actor clones wearing full covering helmet/mask**.

 ### abot's Tooltip